 By 2021-22, UNCSA will produce 21 rural graduates, an increase of 31.3% (5 additional rural completions over a base of 16).

 Update: For the 2019-20 academic year, UNCSA was on target with 19 rural graduates compared with a goal of 19 and is on track to produce 21 rural graduates in 2021-22.

-Given the rigorous artistic training that is at the heart of the UNCSA student experience, the need for support services during the pandemic has continued to grow.
-In order to address this need academically, we actively gather information from our faculty through our Academic Early Warning Report, which is filed for concerns including excessive absences, lack of engagement, and low grades.
+Given the rigorous artistic training at the heart of the UNCSA student experience, the need for support services during the pandemic has continued to grow.
+To address this need academically, the Division of Student Affairs actively gathers information from faculty through an Academic Early Warning Report, which is filed for concerns including excessive absences, lack of engagement, and low grades.
 Follow-up occurs at the arts school and Student Affairs levels to support students in need.

 Five-year Graduation Rates

 By 2022, UNCSA will improve its five-year graduation rate from any accredited institution to 70.6%.
 This is an improvement over a base of 67.6% for UNCSA’s 2010 cohort.

 Update: In 2020, UNCSA improved its five-year graduation rate for the 2015 cohort to 76.3%, well over the 69.3% goal for that period.
 UNCSA is currently exceeding the 2022 goal of 70.6% and is on track to surpass it.

 From UNCSA: Recently, the Office of Admissions has focused on recruiting “best-fit” students.
 Our goal has been to better educate prospective students and parents during the recruitment process on who we are as a university, what type of students we are looking for, what our expectations are for enrolled students, and what it takes to succeed at UNCSA.